fogfish/swarm/doc/pattern.md

 ```

 Any message passed through these channels is annotated with following attributes:
-* **Agent** is a direct performer of the message, it is a software service that emits action to the queueing system.
+* **Source** is a direct performer of the message, it is a software service that emits action to the queueing system.
 * **Category** is the identity of data type the message belong to.

 Using these attributes, messages are not only routed through queuing system but also routed to designated type safe channel.
+For example, here the broker is associated with two type of business transactions, which are transparently routed into distinct Golang channels:

 ```go
 user := queue.Dequeue[User](q)
 note := queue.Dequeue[Note](q)